-Institution (MDI) license in 2010 represented a key milestone in this journey.
-It allowed AMK to implement several new products and channels.
-Deposit products were rolled out to all branches by mid of 2011, and a domestic money transfer product was launched in July 2011.
+In 2010, strategy transformation was implemented, turning AMK from a rural credit-only business into a broader provider of microseveral new products were rolled out to all branches by mid of 2011, and a domestic money transfer product was launched in July 2011.
 Both of these services were expanded to all 113 AMK branch and sub-branch outlets during 2012.
-AMK also introduced an agent-based mobile banking solution in 2011 and 2012.
+AMK also introduced an agentbased mobile banking solution in 2011 and 2012.